 There are several financial reports that will provide insight into the past, present and future financial state of the business.
-As a business owner, it is critical to review this financial data as it will allow you to more effectively run your company, enable you to better analyze operations, and help guide business decisions.
+As a business owner, it is critical to have an annual report of this financial data as it will allow you to more effectively run your company, enable you to better analyze operations, and help guide business decisions.

-Of all the financial reports, below are five of the most essential reports every business owner should be reviewing on a regular basis to gain a better understanding of the company’s performance.
+Of all the financial reports, below are five of the most essential accounting reports every business owner should be reviewing on a regular and annual basis to gain a better understanding of the company’s financial performance.

 1. Balance Sheet